onefrankguy/frankmitchell.org/posts/get-email-when-chef-runs-fail.md

       action :enable
     end

+Just include your `email_handler` cookbook in your base role to start getting email messages about the status of Chef runs.

+## Taking things further ##

+Notifications are useful for telling you when new nodes successfully come online, and when existing nodes break.
+Now that you know how to do it for email, you can push Chef run notifications into [CloudWatch][], [Graphite][], or your monitoring solution of choice.

 [Jenkins]: http://jenkins-ci.org/ "Various (Jenkins CI): Jenkins is an extendable open source continuous integration server."
 [Chef]: http://opscode.com/chef "Various (Opscode): Chef is an open-source automation platform built to address the hardest infrastructure challenges on the planet."